A creative space where God moves.

 Multiple other agencies serve artists with disabilities in Austin, including VSA Arts of Texas, The ARC of the Arts and Harmony Arts Center.
 There are over 175,000 citizens with disabilities living in Austin.
 Among them are hundreds of ‘artists’ living with disabilities.
 We serve a distinct group of those artists; those who are in need of authentic community and seeking restoration and transformation.
 We serve artists ready to engage in community and tackle life's challenges.
 Together we are becoming who we were created to be.
-Imagine Art is not an evangelical organization nor are we affiliated with any denomination.
-We serve artists from every walk of life; including artists that practice other faiths or do not believe as we do.
+Imagine Art is not an evangelical organization nor is it affiliated with any denomination.
+We serve artists from every walk of life; including artists that practice other faiths or do not have a belief system.

 In 2014 we opened our community to both artists with and without disabilities to demonstrate an inclusive space where all artists thrive.
 Artists with disabilities access our studio, complete with free professional art supplies and support from an Artistic Director and Volunteer Mentors.
 Non-disabled artists join us to work in the studios to keep our space balanced and inclusive.
 These "resident artists" help to diversity our space and they are given the opportunity to grow and transform alongside us.
 While we do not provide direct services to non-disabled artists, they benefit from the abundance of resources in our community.
 Non-disabled artists can engage as studio renters, gallery guests, volunteers or residents that barter in exchange for free space.